kslandoy-eeei/CP-Training/README.md

 # Inside USACO Guide
 - This folder contains solutions to USACO Guide's problems found on their website.
 Each category (Bronze, Silver, Gold, Platinum, Advanced) will have their own subfolder.

+# Inside Algo++
+- My solutions for the periodic mock exam

 All source codes are only in Python or C++.
 Java implementations will be uploaded once I find the time to do so.